-Management system A set of interrelated or interacting elements of an organisation to establish policies and
+Management system A set of interrelated or interacting elements of an organisation to establish policies and organised locally, nationally or internationally, to tackle issues that support public interests.

 Non-Governmental Voluntary civil groups without profit motive, mainly independent of government, that are consistently comply with the requirements that form the basis for certification; where the term 'organisation' is used in the CSR Performance Ladder, this refers to both companies and other organisations.